 Natural prevention & remedies.
-Although medications can save lives in a crisis, building your bodies ability to take care of itself will serve you well against long term covid effects and against mutations.
+Although medications can save lives in a crisis, building your bodies ability to take care of itself will serve you well against long term covid effects, against mutations and other pathogens.
 I should point out that “not proven” is a vastly different thing than “disproven”.
 The FDA only considers a substance as “proven” if it is (a) a drug, (b) has gone through many years and hundreds of millions of dollars in testing and and (c) is not used as a natural alternative to one of their precious pharmaceuticals.
 Since nutrients cannot be patented, what company would pay for those studies when competing companies would then be able sell it?
-Furthermore, the FDA will not allow the supplement company to even make most claims of benefit that would promote sales.
+Furthermore, the FDA would not allow the supplement company to even make claims of benefit that would promote sales.

 Fortunately, there is a great deal of basic university science on how various nutrients help the immune system and fight viruses.
 I’m not saying that makes them “proven remedies for covid-19”.
 But, as Bill Sardi has coached us, there is much to gain and little to lose by becoming well nourished in vitamin D, vitamin C, zinc and selenium.
 Vitamin C activates sluggish immune cells and can even be curative when given as an IV.
 Vitamin D aids immune function and helps prevent the inflammatory storm that causes most of the covid deaths.
 There is no mention yet in the news, but studies are slowly coming in.
 One study showed that persons with insufficient vitamin D blood levels were almost twice (1.77x) as likely to test positive for covid-19.
 For a comprehensive discussion of how high dose vitamin D3 can protect you from Covid-19, LINK to a 1-hour YouTube discussion with Jeff Bowles and the National Health Federation.